cee-vance/KitchenAvailabilityServer2/README.md

         - `WiFi.h`
         - `WebServer.h`

 3. **Usage**:
     - Power the ESP32 and connect to the same WiFi network.
     - Open a web browser and enter the ESP32's IP address to view the kitchen status.

+4. **Configuration**

+    - The ip for the fetch callback must be configured after getting the ip from the Serial terminal
+    - The activity timeout can be reconfigured in the js, default is to show green after 5 minutes.
+5.  **Security Considerations**
+>   Running an esp32 device with this code
+>   means that anyone with your ssid and pw
+>   will be able to view the webpage.
+>
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.